SkPhilipp/any/README.md

 ### Python Poetry

-Requirements:

-- A `pyproject.toml` file.
-    - Repository folder's name must match the name defined in `pyproject.toml`.
-- Standard commands of `poetry export` and `poetry build` are functional.
+Requires a `pyproject.toml` file.
+Note that standard commands of `poetry export` and `poetry build` are functional, and the built wheel starts with the Python module's name.